eddy8700/spring-boot-restaurant/README.md

 	    if we include this dish in the knapsack, if yes, then take that dish.
 	     If not, then skip this dish.

-		 Finally, we backtrace the array holding maximum satisfacation value and print and return
+		 Finally, we backtrace the array holding maximum satisfacation value and print all the dishes user consumed.
+		 The satisfaction value using this approach comes out to be 2493893